integrated-application-development/delphilint/README.md

 * RAD Studio 11
 * Maven 3.5.0+
 * Java 11+
+* PowerShell

 1. Clone the repository at the latest release.
 2. Build the server project by running `/server/build.ps1`.
 3. Build the client project by compiling `/client/source/DelphiLintClient.dproj` in Release with Delphi 11 or above.
 4. (Optional) [Build the VS Code companion.](#building-the-vs-code-companion) If this step is skipped, pass `-NoCompanion` to the package script in the next step.
-5. Run `/package.ps1` and follow the instructions to create a .zip containing all the build artifacts and a setup script.
+5. Run `/package.ps1` and follow the instructions to create the setup zip.

 ### Building the VS Code companion